10 facts about great white sharks!

 9) When a great white gives birth, she usually has two to ten youngsters, called “pups“.
 But she shows no care for her offspring – in fact, she may even try to eat them!
 Taking care of themselves, the newborn pups will immediately swim off into the ocean.

 10) Great white sharks are at the top of the food chain and aren’t likely to be killed by other sea creatures.
 Sadly, however, they are under serious threat by human activity.
-Illegal hunting of these beautiful beasts, and overfishing, have meant that today great white sharks are an endangered species.
+Illegal hunting of these beautiful beasts, and overfishing, have meant that today great white sharks are a vulnerable species on the IUCN Red List.

 Fancy putting your shark knowledge to the test?
 Then sink your teeth into our super shark quiz!